 deny God –

-We cannot reason with our fleshly mind; we can try to explain to it that we
+We cannot reason with our fleshly mind; we cannot explain that we

-are four times older than the latest fraulein of our dreams, but none of
+are four times older than the fraulein of our dreams, but this doesn't

-care.
-It wants what it wants when it wants it, and it demands that we give
+matter to our lustful cravings.
+It wants what it wants and demands that we give

 it.
-To make no move in the direction of our fleshly desires is a good start,
+Making no move in the direction of our fleshly desires is good,

-but if we allow our minds to continue dwelling on sexual fantasies,
+but if we allow our mind to continue dwelling on sexual fantasies,

 wants.
 In other words, the lust of our flesh is identical to Satan, because

-those are exactly his sentiments toward us; he doesn’t care about us; he
+those are exactly his sentiments about us; he doesn’t care about us; he

 only wants what he wants.
 He knew he couldn’t have the throne of God, but

-he wanted it anyway, and he allowed it to dwell in his mind until it
+he wanted it anyway, and he fixated on it and allowed it to fester, until he

-festered and overwhelmed him with desire, and eventually he made an attempt
+was overwhelmed with desire, and eventually he made an attempt

 on His throne.
-We don’t want to be like Satan, and we don’t want to make
+We don’t want to act like Satan, and we don’t want to spend eternity in

 (87j) Thy kingdom come